castorini/anserini/docs/regressions/regressions-dl21-doc-segmented.md

 **Models**: various bag-of-words approaches on segmented documents

-This page describes experiments, integrated into Anserini's regression testing framework, on the [TREC 2021 Deep Learning Track document ranking task](https://trec.nist.gov/data/deep2021.html) using the MS MARCO V2 _segmented_ document collection.
+This page describes experiments, integrated into Anserini's regression testing framework, on the [TREC 2021 Deep Learning Track document ranking task](https://trec.nist.gov/data/deep2021.html) using the MS MARCO V2 _segmented_ document corpus.
-For additional instructions on working with MS MARCO V2 document collection, refer to [this page](../../docs/experiments-msmarco-v2.md).
+For additional instructions on working with the MS MARCO V2 document corpus, refer to [this page](../../docs/experiments-msmarco-v2.md).

 Note that the NIST relevance judgments provide far more relevant documents per topic, unlike the "sparse" judgments provided by Microsoft (these are sometimes called "dense" judgments to emphasize this contrast).

 Note that there are four different bag-of-words regression conditions for this task, and this page describes the following:

-+ **Indexing Condition:** each segment in the MS MARCO V2 _segmented_ document collection is treated as a unit of indexing
++ **Indexing Condition:** each segment in the MS MARCO V2 _segmented_ document corpus is treated as a unit of indexing
 + **Expansion Condition:** none

 The exact configurations for these regressions are stored in [this YAML file](../../src/main/resources/regression/dl21-doc-segmented.yaml).